PrismarineJS/prismarine-chunk/README.md

 A class to hold chunk data for Minecraft: PC 1.8, 1.9, 1.10, 1.11, 1.12 and 1.13 and Pocket Edition 0.14 and 1.0

+**1.13 and 1.14 support are not available, if you're interested to contribute on that, read https://github.com/PrismarineJS/prismarine-chunk/issues/57**

 ## Usage

 ```js